getgrav/grav-learn/pages/20/08.advanced/05.flex/08.troubleshooting/doc.md

 - **Keep old objects loadable and savable.** If you rename or remove fields, remember that existing files still contain the old keys.
 As long as the object can still be loaded and saved, those values are preserved on save even when they are no longer shown in the form.
 Avoid changes that make previously valid data unreadable.
 - **Corrupt files get skipped.** When Flex builds its index, a file it cannot parse (invalid YAML/JSON/Markdown, a truncated write, a wrong extension for the configured formatter) is skipped rather than aborting the whole collection.
 That is why a single bad file makes one object "disappear" from the list while the rest load fine.
 Check the file that vanished for a syntax error, and confirm its format matches the directory's configured formatter (`Json`, `Yaml`, `Markdown`, `Serialize`, `Ini`, or `Csv`).

+> [!TIP]
-!!!
-If an object vanished right after a hand-edit, open its file and validate it.
+> If an object vanished right after a hand-edit, open its file and validate it.
 A stray tab, an unquoted colon, or a half-written save is the usual culprit, and fixing the file brings the object straight back after a cache clear.

 ### List columns are empty